skurhse/skurhse/README.md

 # Justice For Hong Kong! 🇭🇰
 # Justice For Doğu Türkistan! ☪
 # Justice For Columbia! 🇨🇴
-# Justice For Chile 🇨🇱
+# Justice For Chile! 🇨🇱